material-motion/material-motion/specifications/duplicator.md

 This API should accept an element and return either an element or null.

-The implementation of this API should first consult the list of disabled elements.
-If the element is present, the API should return null.
-If the element is not present, the controller should invoke the assigned duplicator's `duplicateElement` API.
+The implementation of this API first consults the list of disabled elements.
+If the element is present, the API returns null.
+If the element is not present, the controller invokes the assigned duplicator's `duplicateElement` API.

 Example pseudo-code:

-    DuplicationController {
+    Duplicator {
       function duplicate(Element element) -> Element or null {
         if disabledElements.contains(element) {
           return null